appsmithorg/appsmith-docs/.github/drafts/15681/15681_Writing_Code_Reactive_Draft.md

 When writing JavaScript to configure a widget’s property, your code should tell that widget where to look to find its data rather than explicitly setting a specific value.
 Consider the following example scenario:

 Imagine that you're creating a dashboard for viewing and editing product inventory information, and you'd like to implement an 'Edit' mode for changing values.
-Values should not be allowed to change when 'Edit' mode is off; they can only be updated after the user clicks the 'Edit' button, and then can be saved with a 'Save' button when they're finished.
+Values shouldn't be allowed to change when 'Edit' mode is off; they can only be updated after the user clicks the 'Edit' button, and then can be saved with a 'Save' button when they're finished.
 In total, there are a handful of Input widgets for handling the product data and two buttons for switching 'Edit' mode on and off.

 In an imperative style, you might expect the Input widgets to be toggled with this kind of control:
 ```javascript